bowtiedapu/hardhat-simple-storage/README.md

 1. `yarn hardhat compile`
 2. `yarn hardhat test`
 3. `yarn hardhat run scripts/deploy.js` or `yarn hardhat run scripts/deploy.js --network hardhat`
+4. Start your own node with a set of test accounts by running `yarn hardhat node`.
+This is different than the default hardhat network.
+It's using the hardhat runtime environment, but is considered your localhost.
+5. To deploy to the network started in #4, run `yarn hardhat run scripts/deploy.js --network YOUR_LOCAL_NETWORK_NAME_IN_HARDHAT_CONFIG_JS_HERE`.
+In this project, we called it `localhost`, so we'll just run `yarn hardhat run scripts/deploy.js --network localhost`

+## Small Tricks and Nice-to-Haves
+1. If we want to start a repl, just run `yarn hardhat console --network localhost`, or whatever the name for your local node is.
+In this project, we called it `localhost`

 ## Hardhat Task Examples